akingdom/LXD/README.md

 Conclusion
 LXD offers a streamlined, text-oriented alternative to JSON for structured data exchange.
 Its use of uncommon Unicode characters and explicit type prefixes makes it a robust choice for efficient client-server communication.
 By following best practices for handling escape sequences and defining types, LXD can be an effective tool for structured data serialization.

+### Future
+- Switch from string-only keys in dictionaries.
+- Fully implement 'strict' mode (e.g. the ability to override strictness when deserialising).
+- Full unit tests.

 --
   Author: Andrew Kingdom 2024
   License: MIT